prjctgeek/foodie/content/guidelines.md

 This area crosses over with acidity.
 Of course pickles are out of the question, but even mixing in elements like capers on a sandwich or a salty kalamata olive is a no go.
 Indian food, Korean food, and many other cuisines are frustratingly out of bounds with this guideline.

-Many fish is also in the category, as the smell is just too much.
+Many fish are also in this category, as the smell is just too much.
 Cod in crunchy fish and chips is fine.
 Salmon is pushing it, and must be cooked without the skin, or smoked.

+Tags to avoid this: [bland](/tags/bland).

 ---

 #### Unexplained Exceptions

-First exception to these guidelines I still haven't been able to nail down is [artichoke dip](recipes/artichoke-dip).
+First exception to these guidelines I still haven't been able to figure out is [artichoke dip](recipes/artichoke-dip).
 It's mostly cream cheese, with jalapeno's and artichoke hearts.
-It seems to break violate creamy/saucy, but it gets devoured whenever we make it.
+It seems to violate creamy/saucy, but it gets devoured whenever we make it.

 The other notable exception is mac and cheese.
 The cheesy creamy sauce should be off limits.
 My working theory is that some of these specific foods have a strong, positive childhood memory or connection.
 Does that mean some of these objects aren't in any way related to being on the spectrum and are instead just hang-ups from a bad experience?
-Likely.